emtee40/SurvivalManual-wiki/Cold.md

 **CONSTIPATION**

-15-40\.
 It is very important to relieve yourself when needed.
 Do not delay because of the cold condition.
 Delaying relieving yourself because of the cold, eating dehydrated foods, drinking too little liquid, and irregular eating habits can cause you to become constipated.
 Although not disabling, constipation can cause some discomfort.
 Increase your fluid intake to at least 2 liters above your normal 2 to 3 liters daily intake and, if available, eat fruit and other foods that will loosen the stool.

 **INSECT BITES**

-15-41\.
 Insect bites can become infected through constant scratching.
 Flies can carry various disease-producing germs.
 To prevent insect bites, use insect repellent and netting and wear proper clothing.
-See [Chapter 11](11) for information on insect bites and [Medicine](Medicine) for treatment.
+See [Chapter Animals]Animals) for information on insect bites and [Medicine](Medicine) for treatment.

 ### SHELTERS